BabyCues logo Nurture your newborn's digestive comfort. Check out my bestselling book!Yes please

 Newborn hunger cues…

 Presently, most parents in the Western world will hear that the following cues are hunger cues.
-However, as many of you will instinctively already know, witnessing these “hunger cues” can be confusing at times, none-the-least at those times when you see the cues after having just fed your baby and all your instincts say, “But you can’t be hungry, I just fed you.”
-Well, your instincts are probably right.
-It’s more than likely that your baby is actually exhibiting the widely taught “hunger cues” for another reason…
+However, as many of you will instinctively already know, witnessing these “hunger cues” can be confusing at times, especially at those times when you see the cues after having just fed your baby and all your instincts say, “But you can’t be hungry, I just fed you, and I know you have feed well.”
+So, let's look at the other reasons your may exhibit these widely taught “hunger cues” for another reason…

 3 Top Burping Tips